Monday 23rd September

 Friday 27th September

 I first wake up around 7 then I’m back to sleep for another couple of hours.
 Turns out to be a nice rest overall.
 I make myself breakfast for the first time in my new house then spend the rest of the morning updating my website.
 I travel to De Pere just before noon for a Yin class with Megan and once I’m back at the house I do some packing for my trip to Madison and Milwaukee.
 I end up going for Friday fish fry at the Redwood Inn again which like the first time is simply delicious.
 Then it’s time to get ready for Touchdowns For Hope.
-I’m going a charity auction evening with Nick and Heather.
+I’m attending a charity auction evening with Nick and Heather.
 I have both a nice pair of black trousers and shoes plus a nice shirt which I left in a suitcase that I brought over from Australia during last year’s sprint holidays and which was kept in Will’s house in Sobieski until I moved to Green Bay last month.
 However I have to borrow a dinner jacket from Nick, which turns out to be slightly big for me but I still like wearing it for the evening.
 Nick and Heather are looking good too and it’s particularly nice to see Heather having an evening out and her immune system getting stronger.
 Upon arrival I get to meet Packers wide receiver Geronimo Allison and punter Mason Crosby, both of whom I share my story with and receive nice comments.
 The Lambeau Field announcer Bill Jartz provides the voice as well as entertainment for tonight’s auction, which raises quite a bit of money for a good cause - the cause being a shelter for homeless people and people just generally going though a difficult time in their lives with the shelter offering financial and logistical support to help individuals and families with an opportunity to get back on their feet.
-During the auction there is a short film played on a woman who lost everything - her home, job, car and nearly lost her kids to social services but with the assistance of Touchdowns For Hope she was able to get a new job and now lives in her own home with her children and they also have a new car and they all received counselling to help them heal from their terrible situation.
+During the auction there is a short film played about a woman who lost everything - her home, job, car and nearly lost her kids to social services but with the assistance of Touchdowns For Hope she was able to get a new job and now lives in her own home with her children and they also have a new car and they all received counselling to help them heal from their terrible situation.
 Without the charity she would not been able to recover from an awful life experience.
 Nick ends up winning in the raffle a signed 100th (2018) season football from last year’s Packers playing roster.
 It’s in a framed box which I help to carry back to the car as we are leaving.
 We arrive at the house not too late and I say goodbye to Em who I won’t be seeing in the morning as I’m leaving early for Madison.
 She looked after Jack for the evening whilst Nick, Heather and I were at Touchdowns for Hope.
 Tomorrow is gonna be a long day so I’m in bed for around 10.

 Saturday 28th September 350 KM 220 M

 It’s college game day.
 I don’t sleep too well.
 Maybe I’m nervous that the Badgers will also be 3-1 by end of this round.
 I leave the house around half 6 so it’s just before 9 by the time I find a decent parking spot, with Armin Van Buuren’s latest A State Of Trance weekly podcast show providing the soundtrack for my drive.
 I walk up South Randall Avenue and pop into Lucky’s 1313 to see if anyone has a spare ticket.
 I catch up with one of the guys from the first home game three weeks ago and also bump into Craig and Beth, and as Beth points out in the same place too.
 They come to Lucky’s 1313 for most home games but don’t have tickets and haven’t been to a game in a while.
 I check on Stubhub and find 3 tickets for all of us for only $60 including fees.
 I ask them if they want to go the game with me.
 Last week I got donated a ticket but I was by myself and coupled with the fact that I have received so many tickets and that tickets for today’s game are so cheap I offer to donate them two tickets.
 I give Craig and Beth some time and space so that they decide upon whether to accept my offer of free tickets and it doesn’t take them long to say yes.
 They ask if I would like to have a drink but I tell them I’m not drinking and I’m driving to Wauwatosa after the game.
 Craig and Beth finish their drinks and then we all find somewhere to eat.
 Across the road from Lucky’s 1313 I notice an Asian restaurant so we walk over for some fried rice.
 It will most certainly helps us get through the game without having to buy overpriced junk food served by vendors inside the stadium.
 After the food we nip into a tailgate party zone then arrive at our seats in plenty of time.
 Badgers are in control for most of the game and finish 24-15, resulting in a 4-0 start to the season.
 Jonathan Taylor is looking really good and a lot of people are saying that he will be drafted next season by an NFL franchise.
 Craig, Beth and I leave a few minutes into the final quarter so that we can beat the traffic, walking to my car and then I drive us all to a couple of local bars en route to their home, which is located on a quiet road just outside Madison.
 They tell me that I can stay for the Badgers-Spartans game next month, which is another generous offer providing by the hospitable people of Wisconsin.
 This time the soundtrack is provided by BBC Radio 1’s Dance Anthems, and with hour one being classic anthems I really enjoy listening to the song from Route 94 featuring Jess Glynn as interstate 94 connects Madison and Milwaukee.
-I arrive to my mate Ed’s place at 5.
+I arrive at my mate Ed’s place at 5.
 I have been staying here for the past couple of years for a night or two and once we have had some home cooked food for dinner we head to Camp Tosa for some beers whilst watching baseball.
 The Brewers need to keep on winning to guarantee a berth in the playoffs.
 The next bar is called Wauwatiki, which is owned by Ed’s mate Peter.
 But more importantly I recognise bartender Tara from Electric Forest.
 I stumbled upon her RV at an after party and she found my story fascinating.
 I enjoy seeing her again, meeting Peter, catching up with Ed and mingling with other patrons.
 Peter is also going to try and get me into a corporate box for the Monday night Packers-Lions game.
 It’s pretty late by the time Ed and I get back to his home.

 Sunday 29th September 200 KM 125 M

 I have a really nice lie in and after Ed makes me eggs and some coffee I’m back to bed to catch up on sleep.
 It’s a nice lazy Sunday morning and for the afternoon we spend it watching football.
 The undefeated NFC North leaders, the Detroit Lions, are hosting the Kansas City Chiefs.
 It turns out to be a really good game with the lead changing a few times and the Chiefs scoring in the last 20 seconds to secure a good road win.
-But the Lions also look good this season and the Packers next home against is the Monday night the following round after the Cowboys game in Dallas - two tough games - like I said on Josh Dukelow’s Fresh Take Show last Monday morning there are no easy games in the NFL.
+But the Lions also look good this season with the Packers next home game against them the Monday night the following round after the Cowboys game in Dallas - two tough games - like I said on Josh Dukelow’s Fresh Take Show last Monday morning there are no easy games in the NFL.
 Ed’s wife Paige is back home around 3 and it’s nice to see her again and share some of my travel experiences over the past 9 months or so.
 Once the game is finished I say my goodbyes then drive up interstate 43 to head back to Green Bay with the latest weekly episode of ABGT (Above and Beyond Group Therapy) providing the soundtrack.
 I have always wanted to visit Sheboygan so I end up stopping here for food.
 It turns out that this small town has a Thai restaurant.
 Kyo and his family are originally from Bangkok, the capital city of Thailand.
 Some people might think that moving from Perth, Western Australia to Green Bay is a slight culture shock but having visited and traveled Thailand, a family move from a bustling city of 10 million people in Asia to a small town of 50,000 in Wisconsin is most certainly a bigger one.
 The green curry is really good - and big - so I get a box to make lunch for Nick for tomorrow.
 I’m back in Green Bay at half 6 then start my laundry.
 I’m pretty glad I don’t have to go to a laundromat anymore.
 Nick, Heather and Jack get back from a family dinner around 7 and whilst they are taking Jack to sleep I watch the Sunday night game between the Cowboys and Saints.
 Both teams defend really well and although the Cowboys score the only touchdown of the game, 4 field goals provide the Saints with a narrow win, and like the Packers, sending our opponents to their first defeat of the season.
 Next Sunday at AT&T stadium will be a tough game with both teams aiming to bounce back after week 4 losses.
 Nick comes down to watch a bit of the game and I provide him with a wrap up of some of Sunday’s games.
 He doesn’t stay long and Heather is sleeping so I’m all alone for the final quarter of the game.
 As soon as the game is finished I’m in bed.

 Monday 30th September